 Step 3: Ensure you meet other eligibility criteria

 Get your language test done.
 For English, candidates may take the IELTS or CELPIP test.
 For French, the TEF and TCF are the currently available options.
-Candidates with some ability in both English and French can be awarded additional points for ability in their second language.
+Candidates with some ability in both English and French can be awarded additional points for their ability in their second language.